DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment advice - Voyage.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Shipment advice - Purchase order
+# Shipment advice - Voyage

+The **Shipment advice - Voyage** document enables companies to send Landed cost Voyage details to their 3PL warehouse. <br>
+In return the 3PL will confirm receipt of the stock with document **Shipment receipt - Voyage** which will create an arrival journal with optional document setting to automatically post the created journal.

 ## Prerequisites
-The following setup is prerequisites for the Shipment advice - Purchase order
+The following setup is prerequisites for the Shipment advice - Voyage

 ### 3PL setup
 EDI > Setup > 3PL setup